Our Golden Days: Release and reception

 The premiere date was revealed on July 1, 2025 with the release of a teaser poster.
 The first episode was broadcast on KBS2 on August 9, 2025.
 It opened with an average TV viewership rating of 13.9% nationwide, which is lower than the first episode of its predecessor For Eagle Brothers, which opened at 15.5% and closed at 20.4% for its final episode.
-It achieved nationwide rating of 15.6% for its 6th episode on August 24, 2025, which is the highest viewership ratings sofar for the series.
+It achieved nationwide rating of 20.5% for its finale episode on January 25, 2026, which was the highest viewership ratings for the series.